epam/edp-install/docs/user-guide/add-autotest.md

 1. **Clone** - this strategy allows cloning the autotest from the indicated repository into EPAM Delivery Platform.
    While cloning the existing repository, you have to fill in the additional fields as well.
 2. In the **Git Repository URL** field, specify the link to the repository with the autotest.
-3. Select the **Codebase Authentication** check box and fill in the requested fields:
+3. With the Clone strategy, select the **Codebase Authentication** check box and fill in the requested fields:

   * Repository Login – enter your login data.
   * Repository password (or API Token) – enter your password or indicate the API Token.

+    !!! note
+        The Codebase Authentication check box should be selected only in case you clone the private repository.
+        If you define the public repository, there is no need to enter credentials.

   If there is a necessity to use the **Import** strategy that allows configuring a replication from the Git server, explore the steps below: